andreygud/topjava/TopJava REST API GettingStarted.md

-#Getting Started
+# Getting Started

-##Overview
+## Overview

 This system provides you a capability to journal what and when you eat.
 It also helps you track the amount of calories you consume a day.

-Along with Web UI to manage records this system provides you a REST API to manage you records.
-It consist of the two main
+Along with the Web UI to manage records, this system provides you a REST API.
+It consist of two main parts:
-parts:
-* User API - which is primarily requred for admins to manage users that have access to the system.
+* User API - which is primarily required for admins to manage users that have access to the system.
 * Meals API - it gives you access to the individual user meal journals.

 Please find below the usage examples: